Search for new phenomena in final states with two opposite-charge, same-flavor leptons, jets, and missing transverse momentum in pp collisions at $\sqrt{s} = $ 13 TeV: Signal models

 The three other models used for the on-\PZ signature assume EW production.
 The upper right diagram in Fig.~\ref{sig:feynmanOnZ} corresponds to chargino-neutralino (\firstcharg-\secondchi) production, with \firstcharg decaying to a \PW\ boson and the LSP, \firstchi, while the next-to-lightest neutralino, \secondchi, decays to a \PZ boson and \firstchi.
 The production cross sections for this model are computed in a limit of mass-degenerate wino \firstcharg\ and \secondchi, and light bino \firstchi, with all the other sparticles assumed to be heavy and decoupled.
 Gauge mediated supersymmetry breaking is not assumed for this $\PW\PZ$ model, and the \firstchi is allowed to be massive.

 The remaining two models considered assume the production of neutralino-neutralino (\firstchi-\firstchi) pairs in GMSB.
-In the first model (lower left of Fig.~\ref{sig:feynmanOnZ}), the only allowed decay of the neutralino is to a \PZ boson and a massless gravitino.
-In the other model (lower two diagrams of Fig.~\ref{sig:feynmanOnZ}), neutralinos are allowed to decay to a gravitino and either a \PZ boson or an SM-like Higgs boson, with a 50\% branching fraction to each decay channel.
-In these two GMSB models, all of \firstcharg, \secondchi, and \firstchi are assumed to be nearly degenerate in mass.
-Thus in the production of any two of these, \firstcharg\ or \secondchi\ decay immediately to \firstchi\ and low momentum particles that do not impact the analysis, effectively yielding pair production of $\firstchi\firstchi$.
+For bino- or wino-like neutralinos, the neutralino pair production cross section is very small, and thus we consider a specific GMSB model with mass-degenerate higgsinos \firstcharg, \secondchi, and \firstchi as the next-to-lightest SUSY particles and a massless gravitino as the LSP~\cite{Matchev:1999ft,Meade:2009qv,Ruderman}.
+In the production of any two of these, \firstcharg\ or \secondchi\ decays immediately to \firstchi\ and low-momentum particles that do not impact the analysis, effectively yielding pair production of $\firstchi\firstchi$.
+Intermediate production of either \firstcharg\ or \secondchi\ is therefore not explicitly shown in the lower two diagrams of Fig.~\ref{sig:feynmanOnZ} representing these models.
+In the first model (lower left of Fig.~\ref{sig:feynmanOnZ}), the only allowed decay of the lightest neutralino is to a \PZ boson and a massless gravitino.
+In the other model (lower two diagrams of Fig.~\ref{sig:feynmanOnZ}), the lightest neutralino is allowed to decay to a gravitino and either a \PZ boson or an SM-like Higgs boson, with a 50\% branching fraction to each decay channel.
 The cross sections for higgsino pair production are computed in a limit of mass-degenerate higgsino states \secondchi, \firstcharg, and \firstchi, with all the other sparticles assumed to be heavy and decoupled.
 Following the convention of real mixing matrices and signed neutralino masses~\cite{Skands:2003cj}, we set the sign of the mass of \firstchi (\secondchi) to $+1$ ($-1$).
 The lightest two neutralino states are defined as symmetric (anti-symmetric) combinations of higgsino states by setting the product of the elements $N_{i3}$ and $N_{i4}$ of the neutralino mixing matrix $N$ to $+0.5$ ($-0.5$) for $i = 1$ ($2$).
 The elements $U_{12}$ and $V_{12}$ of the chargino mixing matrices $U$ and $V$ are set to 1.